Oh…my…has it really been an entire month since I posted on my blog? And that last blog was about routines and resistance?

 CHOOSING BRAVERY – STORY INSPIRATION PAGE

 While writing Following Faith and watching six-year-old Élodie Rousseau become such a fundamental part (even while mostly off screen), I knew my next story had to be her grown-up adventure.
 I also knew she needed a larger-than-life man to match her big personality.

 A decade or more before, I’d met someone with the surname Bravery and tucked it away for future use.
 The right story hero never appeared to claim the name.
 After writing Following Faith and watching The Revenant, I knew Élodie’s match would be a legendary almost mythical mountain man.
 A man who’d been brought low by a bear, but could be lifted high by Élodie and her mountain home.
 A man named Bravery.

 When my research led me to Oregon’s Cascade Volcanic Arc, Newberry Volcano, and lava tubes, I knew the majority of their story would be underground—a challenging place to describe.
 When travel isn’t an option, a writer relies on pictures.
 I created a Pinterest board to help me visualize the story.
 For links to Choosing Bravery’s picture board and boards created for my other stories, visit my website www.JacquiNelson.com

 Click HERE if you’d like to read the opening of Choosing Bravery on my website.

-I hope you enjoyed learning more about what inspired me to write Élodie and Lachlan Bravery’s story (which you can read for free – see how below).
+I hope you enjoyed learning more about what inspired me to write Élodie and Lachlan Bravery’s story.
 I also hope you’ll join me for the next several Mondays as I share the new (and old) Story Inspiration pages for all of my books. ❤

 🎈DON’T MISS OUT🎈You can easily unfollow at any time if you choose.